 What's A Perc Test?

 The first step in the process of designing a septic system is the completion of a Percolation Test, commonly referred to as a “perc test”.
-An engineering firm, along with a member of the local Board of Health as an official observer, will arrange to have a backhoe dig a series of holes on the property.
+An engineering firm, along with a member of the local Board of Health or county or state Department of Environmental Management as an official observer, will arrange to have a backhoe dig a series of holes on the property.

 Here's a quick video on perc testing.